Right Arrow

 Root Causes & Impact

-Vehicle collisions, both in loading areas and on the road, are a leading cause of fatalities and severe injuries.
-Rear-end collisions account for 42% of serious injuries (Source: Steinberg Law Firm, 2025), and 25.6% of courier fatalities involve transportation incidents.
-Fatigue, distraction, and speed pressure are major contributors; 70% of drivers feel pushed to speed (Source: Steinberg Law Firm, 2025).
+Vehicle collisions, both in loading areas and on the road, are a leading cause of fatalities and severe injuries in the courier industry.
+Fatigue, distraction, and pressure to meet tight deadlines are major contributing factors to these dangerous incidents.

 How video intelligence helps

-AI-powered video platforms monitor intersections, walkways, and parking lots for near-misses and unsafe behaviors—like speeding forklifts or distracted drivers.
+Video AI platforms monitor for vehicles or people entering restricted no-go zones in intersections, walkways, and parking lots.
 Video evidence supports investigations, provides training material, and helps enforce vehicle-pedestrian separation zones.

 Scenario: